Tapering for Success

 If tapering in this way can have this effect on your performance, then perhaps you should consider including tapering weeks in your season's training programs.
 With all my athletes I use a four-week cycle, where the fourth week is an active rest and test week.
-In this fourth week the training load is reduced by 70%, 2 or 3 tests at max effort are performed and light sessions are included between tests.
-The tests are used to monitor progress made in the proceding three weeks of training and the results are considered in the planning of the next 4-week cycle.
+In this fourth week, the training load is reduced by 70%, 2 or 3 tests at max effort are performed and light sessions are included between tests.
+The tests are used to monitor progress made in the preceding three weeks of training and the results are considered in the planning of the next 4-week cycle.

 This article first appeared in: